JKLeckr/Archipelago-cuphead/docs/en_Cuphead.md

 This randomizer randomizes multiple aspects of the game depending on the options.

-Also, this game is in alpha, so beware of the icky sticky stuff!
+Also, this game is in beta, so beware of the icky sticky stuff!

 Feel free to speak out in the Cuphead thread on the [Archipelago Discord](https://discord.com/channels/731205301247803413/1497318235438186566) if you have any question or concerns.